 6. Drink More Water

 “Drink more water” probably sounds like hogwash and a broken record, but like sleep, your body really does need water to function well and it’s one reason why I gave it its own section in my book.

-Extended mornings with pots of coffee and holiday cocktail celebrations in the evening are fun, but your body needs water.
-Here are a couple tricks I use to make sure I drink enough during the day:
+Extended mornings with lots of coffee and holiday cocktail celebrations in the evening are fun, but your body needs water.
+Here are a couple of tricks I use to make sure I stay hydrated:

 - Get a water bottle you like to drink out of (I have this one)

-- Drink a glass when you wake up and a glass before you go to bed.
+- Drink water when you wake up and before you go to bed.

 7. Get Out of the Car and Wash Your Hands